-The Core Strategy of the current Galway County Development Plan sets the context and parameters for the development of Headford as one of the 'Other Villages' identified in the county.
-Based on population projections derived from the population targets set out in the West Regional Authority, the amount of zoned residential land required to facilitate this target is set at 10.6 hectares for the time period up to 2021.
-Lands have also been zoned for other land uses in the plan, including village centre/commercial, business/enterprise, community facilities, open space/recreation and amenity and constrained land uses.
-These are based on Headford's role in the Core Strategy/Settlement Strategy, existing land use patterns, and projected needs derived from medium and long term population targets.
+The Core Strategy of the current Galway County Development Plan 2015- 2021 sets the context and parameters for the development of Clifden as an identified 'Key Town' in the county.
+Based on population projections derived from the population targets set out in the North West Regional Authority, the amount of zoned residential land required to facilitate this target is set at 12.92 hectares for the time period up to 2021.
+Lands have also been zoned for other land uses in the plan, including town centre/commercial, business/enterprise, community facilities, open space/ recreation and amenity and constrained land uses.
+In addition, a number of 'opportunity sites' have been identified within the plan area.
+These are underutilised sites in central locations with good development prospects which the Council would encourage to be brought forward for development within the lifetime of this Local Area Plan.

+The land use zonings within the Clifden LAP are based on Clifden's role in the Core Strategy/Settlement Strategy, existing land use patterns, and projected needs derived from medium and long term population targets.
 The optimum utilisation of existing and planned infrastructure is also a key consideration in the development of this land use framework.

-Land Use Management Policy
+Land Use Management Policies